egarren/COVID_ML/README.md

 No installation necessary

 ## Demo
-Example de-identified data is included in the `deID.clem.csv` file.
+Example de-identified data is included in the `deID.clem.xlsx` file.
 Note that some variables have been removed to preserve patient privacy.

 ## Instructions
-1. Download `deID.clem.csv` and `deID.analysis.R` files
+1. Download `deID.clem.xlsx` and `deID.analysis.R` files
 2. Run `deID.analysis.R` in Rstudio.
 This script will generate the figures presented in our manuscript.
+Note that script has been modified to account for variables removed from dataset for patient privacy.

 ## System requirements and software
 R	The Comprehensive R Archive Network	v3.6.1\